Conference Behavior Policies

 NSJP is committed to providing a learning environment free from unlawful discrimination and harassment, and to fostering a vibrant community founded upon the fundamental dignity and worth of all of its members.

-Please be aware that NSJP and University of Stanford SPER will not tolerate unlawful discrimination or harassment in any form.
+Please be aware that NSJP will not tolerate unlawful discrimination or harassment in any form.
 If any student feels subjected to harassment or discrimination, we will provide a mechanism for redress.
 If for any reason you are subjected to discrimination, please contact us.

 Each conference participant deserves a safe learning environment where they will be respected and treated fairly by others, thus, any form of discrimination or harassment based on race, sex, gender, sexuality, religion, creed, national origin, age, and citizenship will not be tolerated.